 spotify_play_playlist: alias: Spotify Play description: 'Play playlist in Spotify' sequence: - alias: Spotify Play service: media_player.play_media

-spotify_play: alias: Spotify Play description: 'Play playlist in Spotify' sequence: - alias: Spotify Play service: media_player.play_media data: entity_id: media_player.spotify_siytek media_content_type: playlist media_content_id: '<spotify-URI>'
+spotify_play: alias: Spotify Play description: 'Play playlist in Spotify' sequence: - alias: Spotify Play service: media_player.play_media target: entity_id: media_player.spotify_siytek data: media_content_type: playlist media_content_id: '<spotify-URI>'

 Once you have finished entering the code, save the file and restart Home Assistant.
 We can then give the script a test run!